Noise correlations behind superdiffusive quantum walks: Results and discussion

-Results suggest the superdiffusive behavior an intrinsic component from noise with binary pair correlations, regardless of how far $\theta_2$ is from $\theta_1$.
-However, the question now is whether such behavior really prevails over other quantum gates.
-Could other quantum gates provide a diffusive or subdiffusive spreading?
-This question is answered in Fig.~\ref{fig4}, where we explore the asymptotic exponent $\alpha$ as a function of $\theta_1$, taking into account the binary pair-correlated quantum gates (a) $\theta_2=\pi/4$, (b) $\theta_2=4\pi/15$ and (c) $\theta_2=\pi/3$.
-Fig.~\ref{fig4}a extends the previous analysis to further $\theta_1$ quantum gates and confirms a dominant superdiffusive regime for quantum walks with binary pair-correlated noise.
-Figs.~\ref{fig4}b-c show the same behavior when other quantum gates play the role of binary pair-correlated.
-The asymptotic exponent $\alpha$ stands approximately unvarying ($\sim 0.73$) when noise is correlated, even for a considerably small $\Delta \theta$.
-On the other hand, uncorrelated inhomogeneity leads to a stagnation of the spread after an initial transient and hence a $\sigma(t)\sim t^0$ in the asymptotic regime, in full agreement with Ref.~\cite{PhysRevLett.106.180403,crespi2013,PhysRev.109.1492}.
+The question that arises is whether this superdiffusive behavior persists for other quantum gates or if alternative quantum gates could potentially induce diffusive or subdiffusive spreading.
+The answer is presented in Fig.~\ref{fig5}, which explores the asymptotic exponent $\alpha$ of characteristic power-law $\sigma(t) \sim t^\alpha$, and the average return probability at long times.
+These quantities are examined as a function of $\theta_1$ while taking into account systems with quantum gates arranged unbiasedly or with binary pair correlation.
+We explore (a-b) $\theta_2=\pi/4$ and (c-d) $\theta_2=\pi/3$.
+Fig.~\ref{fig5}a extends the previous results to further $\theta_1$ quantum gates and confirms a dominant superdiffusive regime for quantum walks with binary pair-correlated noise.
+The same behavior is observed when other quantum gates play the role of binary pair-correlated (see Fig.~\ref{fig5}c).
+The asymptotic exponent $\alpha$ stands approximately unvarying ($\sim 0.73$) when noise is correlated, even for a small $\Delta \theta$.
+On the other hand, uncorrelated spatial noise leads to a stagnation of the spread after an initial transient and hence a $\sigma(t)\sim t^0$ in the asymptotic regime, in entire agreement with Ref.~\cite{PhysRevLett.106.180403,crespi2013,PhysRev.109.1492}.
 We observe exceptions for quantum gates $\theta_1$ equivalent to the pair-correlated quantum gates $\theta_2$, in which the fully extended (ballistic) regime is achieved.
-On the other hand, an employment of Pauli X quantum gates results in a localized regime, coming from swapping the amplitudes of states $|\uparrow\rangle$ and $|\downarrow\rangle$ that corresponds to a negation operation.
+On the other hand, employment of Pauli X quantum gates results in a localized behavior, coming from swapping the amplitudes of states $|\uparrow\rangle$ and $|\downarrow\rangle$ that corresponds to a negation operation.
+Despite the alteration in the prevailing spreading regime, the binary-pair correlation has no significant effect on the return probability of the quantum walker.
+After evaluating different configurations of $\theta_1$ and $\theta_2$, results indicate a nonvanishing return probability at long-time evolutions, i.e., $R_0(t) \sim t^{-\beta}$ becomes $R_0 (t_\infty) \sim t^{-0}$.
+Results depicted in Fig.~\ref{fig5}(b, d) indicate that a fraction of the walker persists in its initial position in the presence or absence of correlation in spatial noise even at long-time evolutions, undermining the conception of complete delocalization.